antunnitraj/archinstallfix/README.md

 # archinstallfix
-fixed the archinstall error for keyring
+fixes the archinstall error for keyring
 ## Run this as root
 even tho you are root in the arch iso so that title was useless
 ```